 This is because one of the best ways for you to learn English is to turn your hobbies into language-learning experiences.
 It makes English practice fun, exciting and valuable to you.
 It helps you to memorize vocabulary words and practice speaking and writing in English in a way that’s both fun and educational.

-In this post, we’ll get you started with nine online games that are perfect for English practice.
+In this post, we’ll get you started with ten excellent, interactive online games to practice English.

-That’s why we’ve picked out the best educational English games for you.
+That’s why we’ve picked out the best ESL games for you.
 The games below were created specifically to help English language learners improve their skills.
 Not only does this give you focused language practice, but it also ensures you’re practicing at the right level for your skills.

 The Grammar of Doom is an adventure-style game where you explore secrets hidden within an old, magical temple.
 To get an idea of the game, imagine if Indiana Jones taught your English class.